15jarom/GroupProject1/README.md

-# APP NAME
+# SPY on Tomorrow
-The ("APP Name") serves to aid both new and veteran investors in making financially sound decisions when investing in the stock market.
+SPY on Tomorrow serves to aid both new and veteran investors in making financially sound decisions when investing in the stock market.
 The application provides the following market data:
 * Historical closing price data (1 day prior).
-* S&P 500 predicted closing price (next day).
+* SPY (S&P 500 index ETF) predicted closing price trajectory for the next day.
 ###### (Add image here)
-#
-### Interactive Controls
-The app user will be able to perform the following actions:
-* Purchase new securities.
-* Set hold commands to hold any/all securities for a specified duration.
-* Set sell commands to sell any/all owned securities at a specified date and time.
-* Obtain real-time trading information on selected stocks.
-###### (Add image/GIF here)
-#

 ---
 #
 # Technical Requirements